 This week’s fun spelling list for kids

-Our theme for Week 2’s spelling list for kids is farms
+Our theme for Week 5’s spelling list for kids is the boardwalk

 Download this week’s spelling list as a printable with space for kids to trace and write the spelling words in print.